 This list of Princess Cruise tips needed to be written.
-After two weeks on board the Island Princess, we were surprised to be still discovering things that made our lives better.
+After two weeks on board the Island Princess, we were still discovering things that made our lives better.
 These tips for cruising are not mysterious secrets of cruise ships, nor are they true cruise ship hacks.
 But rather they are things we probably should have known from the beginning.
-We were not alone.
-We frequently heard “I wish I knew that before today.”
-Therefore, we set out on a mission and asked officers, crew, and other passengers for their best tips for cruising with Princess.
+And, we were not alone.
+We frequently heard “I should have known that before today.”
+Therefore, we set out on a mission and asked officers, crew, and other passengers for their best Princess Cruise tips and tricks.

 While many of these tips may feel like Prince Cruise secrets, in fact, all of this information is readily available on board a Princess Cruise.

-Tips for Cruising: Things to Do Before You Go
+Tips for Cruising: Things to Do Before You Leave Home

-1. Excursions, spa treatments, and speciality dinner reservations can be booked in advance.
+1. Princess shore excursions, spa treatments, and speciality dinner reservations can be booked in advance of sailing.
 With no penalty for cancellation (within 48 hours), many popular time slots “sell out” before embarkation.

 2. Read the pre-boarding options as not all of them are available after you board.

-2. At meals, you can order more than one of anything, even extra vegetables, a second lobster tail, or one of each dessert.
+8. At meals, you can order more than one of anything, even extra vegetables, a second lobster tail, or one of each dessert.
 Although, you might want to check out these tips for eating onboard without gaining weight.

 9. If you have opted for Anytime Dining, you can make daily dinner reservation thus allowing you to be seated first at your requested time, rather than waiting in the queue.

-4. Most beverages on board have an additional fee.
-Several discount cards are available as follows:
+11. Most beverages on board have an additional fee.
+There are several Princess drink packages or discount cards available:

 - Coffee Card: 15 speciality coffees, plus unlimited filter coffee and hot chocolate.
 Hubby and I shared our card.